vkolgi/tuneup_js/README.md

 You can do more than just match string literals.
 Check out the full documentation in `assertions.js` for all the details.

+### Window Assertions for Universal Applications ###

+If you have a Universal Application and want to maintain a single set of test files, you can mark specific properties to match by adding a "~ipad" or "~iphone" extension to the property name.
+When you do this, you need to quote the property name instead using a literal, like so:

+  test("my test", function(app, target) {
+    assertWindow({
+      "navigationBar~iphone": {
+        leftButton: { name: "Back" },
+        rightButton: { name: "Done" }
+      },
+      "navigationBar~ipad": {
+        leftButton: null,
+        rightButton: { name: "Cancel" }
+      },
+    });
+  });

+Note that the "~iphone" extension should work for iPod Touch devices also.

+This convention is derived for how device-specific images are loaded on both iPad and iPhone/iPod devices.
+Hopefully it looks somewhat familiar.

 ## `UIAutomation` Extensions ##

 The `UIAutomation` library is pretty full-featured, but is a little wordy.